State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{HVAC:} The concept of interpretability has only recently started to be recognized as a crucial dimension for evaluating research in the field of HVAC systems PMx, as highlighted in several reviews \cite{CHEN2022112395,meas2022explainability}.
-Considering the inherent complexity of modern HVAC systems and the distinct designs of these systems as discussed in Section \ref{sec:Section4-A-3}, the models employed for PMx tasks often lack the capability to provide intrinsic explanations.
-This inherent limitation has prompted researchers to turn their attention toward model-agnostic methods for explaining the fault classification results of ML models.
-Examples of these model-agnostic methods include the use of LIME \cite{srinivasan2021explainable, madhikermi2019explainable}, SHAP \cite{belikov2022explainable}, and visualization method via Gradient-based Localization \cite{li2021explainable}.
+\textbf{HVAC:} The concept of interpretability has only recently begun to be recognized as a crucial factor in evaluating research in the field of HVAC systems PMx, as highlighted in several reviews~\cite{CHEN2022112395,meas2022explainability}.
+Given the inherent complexity of modern HVAC systems and the unique designs discussed in Section~\ref{sec:Section4-A-3}, the models used for PMx tasks often lack the ability to provide intrinsic explanations.
+This inherent limitation has led researchers to focus on model-agnostic methods for explaining the fault classification results of ML models.
+Examples of these include the use of LIME~\cite{srinivasan2021explainable,madhikermi2019explainable}, SHAP~\cite{belikov2022explainable}, and visualization method via gradient-based localization~\cite{li2021explainable}.
 Each of these methods provides a means of extracting interpretable insights from the predictions of complex, black-box models, thereby enhancing the accessibility and usability of PMx in HVAC systems.
-Notably, similar to applications in aviation, the focus in HVAC systems PMx is predominantly on local interpretability.
-This focus reflects the practical necessity of understanding and explaining individual predictions, especially those related to faults and anomalies, as opposed to the broader, more general behavior of the model.
-The emphasis on local interpretability underscores the value placed on actionable insights in the PMx field, as these localized explanations can directly inform targeted maintenance and intervention strategies.
+Notably, as in aviation applications, the focus in HVAC systems PMx is predominantly on local interpretability.
+This focus reflects the practical need to understand and explain individual predictions, especially those related to faults and anomalies, rather than the broader behavior of the model.
+The emphasis on local interpretability underscores the value of actionable insights in the PMx field, as these localized explanations can directly inform targeted maintenance and intervention strategies.